zloeber/NLogModule/release/NLogModule/docs/Write-Error.md

 ### -CategoryActivity
 Describes the action that caused the error.

-Describes the action that caused the error.
+Specifies the action that caused the error.

 ```yaml
 Type: String